PlanterApp/planter_blog/content/posts/plan-a-cut-flower-garden/index.md

 ![snowdrops in the snow in bloom](https://4w1qaaek5t.ucarecd.net/1b1a5863-dc2e-420b-bc46-c9c45190957b/ales-krivec-d5FqSRKIqvg-unsplash.jpg)

 Snowdrops are a welcome sight when spring seems like it's a far-off dream.
-Snowdrops are one of the first bulbs to flower, and will even flower in snow.
+Snowdrops are one of the first bulbs to flower, and will (as the name suggests) even flower in snow.
-Some early blooms you can combine with snowdrops are crocus, evergreen cuttings, and hyacinths.
+Some plants you can combine with snowdrops are crocus, hyacinths, and evergreen cuttings.
 The giant snowdrop (*Galanthus elwesii*) is a favorite for its large blooms.

 #### Daffodils